Nazar-Pichak/NoteBookApp/README.md

 - For modifying and improvements.

 # To start with this app
-- you can simply clone this repo and run on your local machine.
+- you can simply clone this repo and run on your local machine
+- or on your web server.

 # To find useful info
 - follow this [tutorial](https://www.pythontutorial.net/django-tutorial/) and [Django](https://docs.djangoproject.com/) documentation as well.